TIGRLab/tigrlab.github.io/members/index.md

         <a href="/images/ppl.n.calarco.jpg"><img src="/images/ppl.n.calarco.jpg"></a>
 </figure>

-Calarco (BA Philosophy, University of Toronto; BA Cognitive Science, York University) is starting an MSc. in the Institute of Medical Science program, under the direction of Dr. Voineskos, after spending three years in the lab as an RA.
-Her thesis work will support the central aims of Dr. Voineskos’ OMHF-funded longitudinal study examining the neurobiology of persistent negative symptoms (PNS) in first-episode psychosis.
-Specifically, Navona will describe disruptions in white matter network circuitry, and test if these disruptions can be used by a machine learning classifier to accurately predict which individuals will go on to develop PNS.
+Calarco (BA Philosophy, University of Toronto; BA Cognitive Science, York University) is entering the second year of an MSc in the Institute of Medical Science program, under the direction of Dr. Voineskos.
+Her thesis work supports Dr. Voineskos’ OMHF-funded longitudinal study examining the neurobiology of persistent negative symptoms (PNS) in first-episode psychosis.
+Specifically, Navona is working to describe disruptions in white matter network circuitry, and test if these disruptions can be used by a machine-learning classifier to accurately predict who will go on to develop PNS.
 If successful, this work will advance early identification and inform intervention efforts.
-This project was funded by CIHR CGS-M and CAMH’s Discovery Fund award.
-Navona will also work as an RA for lab alumnus and collaborator Dr. Yuliya Nikolova, on a project aiming to test the “accelerated aging” hypothesis of depression.
+This project was funded by OGS and a Cleghorn Award for Schizophrenia Research.
+Navona is also working as an RA for lab alumnus Dr. Yuliya Nikolova, on a project aiming to test the usefulness of neuromelanin as a biomarker of depression in older adults.

 Judy Kwan, B.Sc.